 3. Compliance risks related to non-compliance with legislation and regulations

 Vesteda has a dedicated Compliance Officer who reports on a quarterly basis to the Management Board and Supervisory Committee.
-The scope of the work of the Compliance Officer is set out in a Compliance Charter, which was approved by the Management Board in May 2017.
+The scope of the work of the Compliance Officer is set out in a Compliance Charter.
 Both internal and external developments, such as trends, risk-increasing developments, incidents and new or changed laws and regulations, can lead to the (partial) revision or adjustment of an established programme.
 The Compliance Officer constantly monitors these developments, responds to these and discusses them (where necessary) in the quarterly consultations or on an ad-hoc basis with the Management Board and/or the Supervisory Committee or addresses these matters in the Risk Committee.
-If necessary, the Compliance Officer adjusts their activities (advice, monitoring) accordingly.
+If necessary, the Compliance Officer adjusts these activities (advice, monitoring) accordingly.
 The annual compliance programme therefore has a dynamic character.
 It is also possible that the results of (un)planned compliance monitoring gives cause to prioritise a topic, while this was not previously planned.
 The compliance charter gives substance to this dynamic of compliance activities in various areas.
-For more detailed information, please see the Compliance and Integrity section of this report.
+For more detailed information, please see the section Compliance and integrity of this report.

 Strategic risk analysis

-Identification of strategic risks, based on the strategic targets and key performance indicators within the five strategic pillars: Tenants, Participants (Equity Funding), Portfolio, Organisation and Funding (Debt).
+Identification of strategic risks, based on the strategic targets and key performance indicators within the five strategic pillars: Tenants, Participants (Equity), Portfolio, Organisation and Funding (Debt).
 These strategic targets and risks are based on the five-year Business Plan, subject to approval each year in December by Vesteda’s Participants, and actual developments.

-An assessment of the extent to which Vesteda is risk averse for each of the strategic targets.
-The objective of this assessment was to create a common understanding of the level of risks Vesteda is willing to accept in achieving its strategic targets and to provide guidance for decisions relating to risk and return management.
-It also serves as a basis for the review of the effectiveness of the nature and level of internal controls for each risk.
-The level of risk aversion was measured based on a scale of 1 to 5: Risk averse, Limited risk, Cautious, Flexible, Open.
+An assessment of the level of risk Vesteda is willing to accept in achieving its strategic targets (risk aversion) to provide guidance for decisions relating to risk and return management.
+The outcome of this assessment also serves as a basis for the review of the effectiveness of the nature and level of internal controls for each risk.
+The level of risk aversion is measured based on a scale of 1 to 5: Risk averse, Limited risk, Cautious, Flexible, Open.

-Classification of identified risks based on impact (high – low) and to what extent the risk is manageable (to a large extent manageable – not manageable).
+Classification of identified risks based on impact (high – low) and to what extent the risk is manageable (manageable to a large extent – not manageable).